Skip to Content

 That all changed this past summer in the midst of a 105+ degree day.

-For those unfamiliar, Minus5 Icebar is… just that… a bar made entirely of ice and kept at a frigid -5 degrees Celsius (which is 23 degrees Fahrenheit).
+For those unfamiliar, Minus5 Icebar is just that… a bar made entirely of ice and kept at a frigid -5 degrees Celsius (23 degrees Fahrenheit).

-Legitimately, everything inside the bar is made from ice, including the tables, seating, walls, sculptures, decor, and even the cups.
+Everything inside is made of ice, including the tables, seating, walls, sculptures, decor, and even the cups.

 Cool Experience“: The baseline package costs $24 and includes entry, gloves, and a parka.
 No drinks are included, but they can be purchased inside.